-Bible Verse of the Day – February 7 2020, Friday of the Fourth Week in Ordinary Time
+Bible Verse of the Day – Memorial of the Passion of Saint John the Baptist, Friday of the Fourth Week in Ordinary Time, Thursday of the Twenty-fifth Week in Ordinary Time

 King Herod was distressed, but because of his oaths and the guests who were present, he ordered that it be given,